 When it comes to booking travel, the search for a great flight deal often gets the most attention.
-But depending on your destination, it’s entirely possible that your hotel stay will be the biggest-ticket item of your vacation.
-So, it’s worth being strategic about your search for a good hotel deal.
-The best hotel booking sites don’t just list cheap hotel rooms, they also offer flexible search and filter options, plus customer service so you can get the help you need when you need it.
-And when you’re booking a hotel for a family, sometimes it’s those extra touches that make all the difference.
+But it’s not always your biggest ticket item.
+Depending on your destination, it’s entirely possible that your hotel stay will be the biggest-ticket item of your vacation.
+So, it’s worth being strategic about which hotel booking sites you’re searching for that magic combination of a well-priced hotel room that also gets you a room you’re going to be happy with.

-Click on any site in the list below to go straight to the site and start your search, or scroll down and read our reviews detailing what you’ll get from each site, plus its relative strengths and weaknesses.
-Before you dive in, check out our tips for finding the best hotel deals for families, too.
-These are strategies you can use across all the different hotel booking sites to get the right hotel room for your budget, needs, and preferences every time.
+To get the most out of this story, you’ve got some options.
+If you’re in a hurry, just click on any site in the list below to go straight to the site and start your search.
+But if you’ve got a bit of time and want to understand the strengths of each hotel booking site we’ve chosen for this list, scroll down to read our reviews detailing what you’ll get from each site, tips for finding the best hotel deals, and strategies you can use across all the different hotel booking sites to get the right hotel room for your budget, needs, and preferences every time.

 The Best Hotel Booking Sites